jackbergus/DISeASE/README.md

 ### 2. Running the code.

+Download the compressed dataset from http://jackbergus.alwaysdata.net/disease/, and put it in the main project folder.

-For initialize the system, unzip wholeData.zip in the current folder.
-Then each time run "run.sh" script for start the software
+Next, unzip wholeData.zip in the current folder.

+Each time run the "run.sh" script for starting the software